DanySK/course-laboratory-of-software-systems/slides/content/04-build-automation/_index.md

 ## Declaring dependencies in a *catalog*

-Gradle 7 introduced the *catalogs*, a standardized way to collect dependencies and bundle them.
+Gradle 7 introduced the *catalogs*, a standardized way to collect and bundle dependencies.

 Catalogs can be declared in:
 * the `build.gradle.kts` file (they are API, of course)